mijimenez83/mijimenez83.github.io/README.md

 ## Works in Progress
 Cardoso D. Hillberry R. Jimenez M. Xiong H. and Ji Yong Kwon.
-A Global Agricultural Supply-Demand Climate-Trade Model Calibrated to Baseline.
+A Global Agricultural Supply-Demand Climate Trade Model Calibrated to Baseline.

 Hillberry R. and Jimenez M. Protectionism and Service Quality in Service Industries: a Quantitative Case of U.S. Maritime Shipping.